salma-ehab/Query_Tasks/task4 Part 2.md

 from fct_SampleSuperstore_Purchase

-where type like '%Consumer' and day(Purchase_DATEID) = 01;
+where type like '%Consumer' and year (Purchase_DATEID) = 2022 and day(Purchase_DATEID) = 01;
 ```

 ## Justification
 The improved query was modified to accomplish the following:
 - Instead of specifying all consumer types for selection, it employed a wildcard search ("%consumer").
-- Instead of explicitly indicating the first day of each month, it extracted the day from the date and only selected records where
+- Instead of explicitly stating the first day of every month in 2022, it derived the day from the date and exclusively picked records
-  the day matched the first day of each month.
+  where the day aligned with the first day of each month in that year.